amantyag/Framing_Affective_Dimensions/README.md

 # Framing_Affective_Dimensions

+Details for Paper : Frames and their Affective Dimensions: A Case Study of Climate Change News Articles

 ## Appendix 1

 Definition of framing dimensions from Boydstun, A.E., Card, D., Gross, J., Resnick, P., A. Smith, N.,